 The Group assessed that there is only one performance obligation for each construction agreement that it has entered and that revenue arising from such agreements qualify for recognition over time because the Group's performance creates or enhances an asset that the customer controls as the asset is created or enhanced by applying par.
 35(b) of PFRS 15.
 Control of an asset refers to the ability to direct the use of, and obtain substantially all of the remaining benefits from, the asset.
 The customer, having the ability to specify the design (or any changes thereof) of the asset, controls the asset as it is being constructed.
 Furthermore, the Group builds the asset on the customer's land (or property controlled by the customer), hence, the customer generally controls any work in progress arising from the Group's performance.
 The Group also recognized as part of its construction revenue, the effects of variable considerations arising from various change orders and claims, to the extent that they reflect the amounts the Group expects to be entitled to and to be received from the customers, provided that it is highly probable that a significant reversal of the revenue recognized in connection with these variable considerations will not occur in the future.
-For unpriced change orders and claims, the Group uses the "most likely amount" method to predict the amounts the Group expects to be entitled to and to be received from the customers.
+For unpriced change orders and claims, the Group uses the "most likely amount" method to predict the amounts the Group expects to be entitled to and to be received from the customers and claims, the Group uses the "most likely amount" method to predict the amounts the Group expects to be entitled to and to be received from the customers and claims, the Group uses the "most likely amount" method to predict the amounts the Group expects to be entitled to and to be received from the customers.